 • Name all the reasons why you want to achieve this goal?

 • What do you want to get out of it?

 • How will your life look like once you have reached your goal?

 • What is your purpose? (related to the goal)

 This was a little intro to what might motivate you to start with running training.
 Since I don’t know your starting point I will start with running tips for the physically inactive and then continue with the three elements of running training for the more experienced runner.

 If you can walk 30 minutes a day most days of the week, then let this be the starting point.
-Next you need to slowly use time to running.
+Next, you need to slowly use the time to run.
 Start by walking for 10 minutes and then insert one or more running intervals of two minutes duration.

 You should try to run with such high intensity that you reach the talking point.
 This means that you can still talk, but that the sentences are no longer whole, they break over and are broken.
 Be active for 30 minutes and gradually extend the intervals, but walk the last 5 minutes.

 Eventually, you can run for 15 minutes. then you can just walk for 5 minutes at the start, run 20 minutes at the talking limit, and finish running at a leisurely pace.
 Then you increase the run slowly.